-This is the amount of time, in milliseconds, to wait on a lock before checking to see if there is a deadlock condition.
+This is the amount of time to wait on a lock before checking to see if there is a deadlock condition.
 The check for deadlock is relatively expensive, so the server doesn't run it every time it waits for a lock.
 We optimistically assume that deadlocks are not common in production applications and just wait on the lock for a while before checking for a deadlock.
 Increasing this value reduces the amount of time wasted in needless deadlock checks, but slows down reporting of real deadlock errors.
+If this value is specified without units, it is taken as milliseconds.
 The default is one second (

 1s), which is probably about the smallest value you would want in practice.
 On a heavily loaded server you might want to raise it.
 Ideally the setting should exceed your typical transaction time, so as to improve the odds that a lock will be released before the waiter decides to check for deadlock.
 Only superusers can change this setting.